The 10 Most Common Mobile App Development Questions Answered

 The app development process is not linear, and an agile methodology allows for flexibility and adaptability.
 Agile is an iterative process in which features and requirements are built, tweaked, and approved before the project reaches completion.
 Each iteration, or sprint, will end with a small part of the final product.
 This style of development will allow you to review progress before the project is finished.
-You should familiarize yourself with this method of development as many organizations practice agile to some degree.
+It would help if you familiarized yourself with this method of development, as many organizations practice agile to some degree.

 What should I look for in a development team?

 It’s smart to choose a vendor that focuses specifically on mobile app development rather than offering it as an ancillary service.
 These firms typically employ an agile development methodology, emphasize product strategy and UX/UI Design, and have strong technical capabilities and specialized platform knowledge.

 When you are evaluating a development team, it’s essential to look at their portfolio.
 It would be best if you look at relevant case studies and verified reviews from credible sources.
 Also, ask for examples of previous work.
-The best way to determine if a potential team is a right fit for your project is to find out if past projects have met the expectations of clients they’ve worked with before.
+The best way to determine if a potential team is the right fit for your project is to find out if past projects have met the expectations of clients they’ve worked with before.